 Learn all about when babies go from two naps to one and how to make the transition to one nap.

 Most babies are ready to transition from 2 naps to 1 nap between 13 to 18 months.
 The average age to make the transition is 14 months.

-How do you Know When Baby is Ready for One Nap?
+How Do you Know When Baby is Ready for One Nap?

-When your baby is ready to transition to one nap, he will show you a lot of the same signs he showed when you transitioned from 3 to 2 naps.
-Some of the signs that your baby is ready to transition to one nap may include:
+There are common signs your baby is ready to drop the nap that are similar to a lot of the same signs he showed when you made the 3 to 2 nap transition.

 - Your child isn’t ready for his nap at his normal time.
 He isn’t showing signs of being tired and is content to stay awake.